aman4codes/aman4codes/README.md

 - 👋 Hi, I’m @aman4codes
 - 👀 I’m interested in learning Codes
 - 🌱 I’m currently learning C..
-- 💞️ I’m looking to collaborate on anythingg you Want.
+- 💞️ I’m looking to collaborate with new learner like me.
 - 😄 Pronouns: He/Him...
-- ⚡ Fun fact: I am Akela...

 <!---
 aman4codes/aman4codes is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.